-4.2.5 Enabling static execution
+4.2.6 Enabling static execution

 If you wish to execute the statically linked version of Brunel, you need to over-ride all the job options that define the DLLs to be loaded by the application manager.
-This is done by modifying the file BrunelStatic.opts, by uncommenting the line:
+This is done by uncommenting the following line in the file Brunel<dbver>.opts:

+'''

 //ApplicationMgr.DLLs = {"NONE"};

+'''

-4.2.6 Additional job options
+4.2.7 Additional job options

-An additional dummy job options file, BrunelUser.opts, is provided to allow users an additional hook for modifying the job options without having to touch the main job options file Brunel.opts.
-Since this file is the last file to be included, any of the options previously defined can be redefined here.
+An additional user job options should be defined near the end of the file Brunel<dbver>.opts.
+Since the parsing of job options is sequential, any of the options previously defined can be redefined here.

-4.2.6.1 Suppressing reconstruction phases
+4.2.7.1 Suppressing reconstruction phases